Onique-Unique/Network-Connection---Speed-Test/README.md

 #### Wait Time Loading animation
 #### Byte Converted to Gigabytes for accurate depiction of speeds received

-## Using this program you will be able to safely/ securely run Network Speed tests for accurate results without having to use online resources.
+## Using this program you will be able to safely/ securely run Network Speed tests for accurate results without having to use other online resources.